cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 Note that if you run the workflow again, it will overwrite the files of the previous run.

 > ## Warning!
 > [Cloud Shell](https://cloud.google.com/shell/docs) has a usage limit of 50 hours per week.
-It is not clear if this is per user or per project.
-To be sure, in order to stay within that limit, please close Cloud Shell as soon as you are done.
+In order to stay within that limit, take the habit of closing Cloud Shell as soon as you are done.
 >
 > If you need more time, please install the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud) locally, and connect to the cluster through it from your local terminal.
 The connect command is the same that you would use to connect in Cloud Shell.
 {: .callout}